Send us a message

 The transfer must be notified to the employee representatives in advance of it happening, and the employees must be consulted with respect to any proposals that may affect them.
 A failure by the employer to consult the concerned employees could result in the employees receiving compensation of up to 13 weeks pay each.

 Under TUPE, if an employee's terms and conditions of employment change substantially to their detriment and these changes are due to the transfer, the employee may have the right to resign and claim constructive dismissal.

 TUPE regulations are complex and often very hard to determine when and where they apply.
 If any business thinks that a transaction may involve TUPE, it is essential they seek specialist legal advice in order to fully understand their statutory obligations as there are liabilities and financial penalties associated with non-compliance of TUPE regulations.
 Glanvilles Employment Team are experienced in advising businesses on the impact of TUPE on all commercial transactions.

 Looking for expert legal help with all of the employment issues facing your business?
-Contact our highly experienced employment law solicitors in Chichester, Fareham or Havant or use the contact form below and we will get back to you quickly.
+Contact our highly experienced employment law solicitors in Chichester, Fareham, Havant or Petworth or use the contact form below and we will get back to you quickly.